Wondering about the differences between BPC-157 capsules vs. injections?

 Research into the healing effects of BPC-157 indicates that oral administration may have therapeutic advantages in certain contexts, such as the treatment of ischemic colitis and the fortification of the gut-brain axis.
 With increased stability, oral preparations also have extended durations of action, further increasing their therapeutic potential [9, 10, 11, 12].

-The most exciting advances in this regard include the following capsular formulas from the leading peptide source, Peptide Sciences, featuring stable, orally active BPC-157 combined with other compounds for a synergistic effect.
+The most exciting advances in this regard include the following capsular formulas from the leading peptide source, Limitless Life, featuring stable, orally active BPC-157 in standalone capsules — as well as combined with other compounds for a synergistic effect.

 Repair and Recovery Formula